Sima You

 Sima You became the heir to his uncle, Sima Shi, who eventually died without any sons.
 It is known that Sima You was a person of mild-mannered character, who was expected to become King of Jin, but ended up being passed over due to his young age.
 The heir that was eventually chosen was Sima Zhao's first son, Sima Yan (Emperor Wu), who usurped the Cao Wei throne and established the Jin dynasty with himself as the new emperor in February 266.
 Sima You was made Prince of Qi on 9 February 266.

 When Emperor Wu appointed his developmentally disabled son heir apparent, he was concerned that his subjects viewed Sima You too favourably.
+One such incident occurred between August 272 and 274, while Xiahou He was still Intendant of Henan.
+Emperor Wu had become gravely ill, and the Jin court considered making Sima You the next emperor, rather than Emperor Wu's son and crown prince Sima Zhong.
+Xiahou told Jia Chong, "Your relations with both sons-in-law are equal.
+An heir should be chosen based on his virtues."
+Jia did not comment on the statement; after Emperor Wu heard about the incident, he moved Xiahou to the post of Minister of the Household, and deprived Jia of his military command, while allowing Jia to retain his titles and treatment in court.
+Despite this, Emperor Wu continued to bestow titles upon Sima You, including the post of sikong on 16 September 276, replacing Jia Chong (who was made Grand Commandant).

-In order to strengthen his son's position, he ordered Sima You away from Luoyang in 282 to his fiefdom of Qi, despite protestations from their sisters, Princess Jingzhao and Princess Changshan.
-Sima You fell ill from the stress and died soon after at the age of 36 (by East Asian age reckoning).
+In order to strengthen his son's position, he ordered Sima You away from Luoyang in January 283 to his fiefdom of Qi, despite protestations from their sisters, Princess Jingzhao and Princess Changshan.
+With his father-in-law Jia Chong having died a few months earlier in May 282, Sima You had one fewer powerful voice to intercede on his behalf.
+Sima You fell ill from the stress and died soon after in April 283 at the age of 38 (by East Asian age reckoning).

 Sima You's son, Sima Jiong, was one of the eight princes involved in the War of the Eight Princes during the reign of Emperor Hui, the second emperor of the Jin dynasty.